 "fingerprints": {

-"contextRegionHash/v2": "097886bc876fe"
+"stableResultHash/v2": "097886bc876fe"

 }

 }

 When a result management system uses fingerprint information to determine whether two results are logically identical, it SHOULD use the latest version of the fingerprint available in both results.

 EXAMPLE 2: In this example, one result has values for versions 1 and 2 of the “context region hash” fingerprint.
 Another result has values for versions 2 and 3.
 A result management system would use version 2 (the greatest common version) to compare the two results.